jamesst20/kahlan-laravel/README.md

 The difference between the 2 is that the binary will automatically read the `APP_ENV` from `.env.testing` or `.env.kahlan` before bootstraping.

 Due to the current implementation of Laravel, there is no clean way to avoid the need to specify the APP_ENV=testing before the Artisan command.
 Laravel automatically loads `.env` if `APP_ENV` is undefined, otherwise `.env.{environment}`.
-While it would be possible to override `.env`, with the testing ones, there could be some production variables that have no override candidate in the testing environment files.
+While it would be possible to override `.env` with the testing ones, there could be some production variables that have no override candidate in the testing environment files.

 ## What is missing